Design

 Constructability Review

 The City of San Clemente was operating several groundwater production wells that have been used periodically over the years to help offset reliance on imported water.
-Groundwater production included Well No. 6 (400 GPM) and Well No. 8 (800 GPM).
-Before being introduced into the City’s water distribution system through Reservoir No. 1, the local groundwater required treatment to remove elevated levels of iron and manganese, as well as occasional treatment for hydrogen sulfide (odor control) at the City’s well water treatment plant.
+Groundwater production included Well 6 (400 GPM) and Well 8 (800 GPM).
+Before being introduced into the City’s water distribution system through Reservoir 1, the local groundwater required treatment to remove elevated levels of iron and manganese, as well as occasional treatment for hydrogen sulfide (odor control) at the City’s well water treatment plant.

 AKM prepared preliminary design plans, project cost estimates, and final design documents for converting the treatment plant from gaseous to liquid chemicals, specifically sodium hypochlorite and sodium bisulfite.
-This conversion eliminated the need for the chemical scrubber and its emergency backup generator, reduced the effort required for updates to the California Accidental Release Prevention (CalARP) Program, and eliminated the need for compliance with the Federal U.S. EPA Risk Management Program (RMP).
+This conversion eliminated the need for a chemical scrubber and its emergency backup generator, reduced the effort required for updates to the California Accidental Release Prevention (CalARP) Program, and eliminated the need for compliance with the federal US EPA Risk Management Program (RMP).
 The annual cost savings resulting from reduced CalARP requirements, elimination of the RMP process, and the removal of South Coast AQMD permit requirements were projected to more than offset the additional chemical costs.